ardakayaalp/ardakayaalp.github.io/background.md

 - Research and algorithm development on medical data and image processing systems.
 - Development of MATLAB-based prototype of a DICOM-RT viewer application with GUI.
 - Research and algorithm development on a low-cost, fast, and accurate optical surface tracking system for SGRT applications.
-- Development of a low-cost prototype application of a SGRT system in C++ using OpenCV and CUDA toolkits.
+- Development of a low-cost prototype application of an SGRT system in C++ using OpenCV and CUDA toolkits.

 ---